contensis/docs-delivery-dotnet/key-concepts/taxonomy-fields.md

+---
+description: Fields defined as a taxonomy field (DataType = String, DataFormat = taxonomy) are automatically resolved in the Delivery API and returned as TaxonomyNode instances.
+---
 # Taxonomy fields

 Fields defined as a taxonomy field (DataType = String, DataFormat = taxonomy) are automatically resolved in the Delivery API and returned as [TaxonomyNode](/model/taxonomynode.md) instances.
 A TaxonomyNode has a name, a path and child nodes.